kaisermann/kiwi/README.md

 # 🥝

-A personal eslint config that aims to produce code readable to humans.
+A personal eslint & prettier config that aims to produce code readable to humans.

 `yarn add -D eslint-config-kiwi`